BrooksPoltl/SnapConnect/feature_docs/TECHNICAL_ARCHITECTURE_P1.md

   similar policy will grant access only if the message has not yet been viewed, or if it has been viewed within the last 24 hours (i.e., `now() - viewed_at < '24 hours'::interval`).
+- **Storage Access**: Policies on the `storage.objects` table ensure that users can only upload to designated buckets (e.g., `media`) and can only access media objects if they have a corresponding record in the `messages` or `stories` table that they are authorized to view.

 ### 4.2.
 Content Expiration: Hybrid TTL Model